cosmos/cosmos-sdk/docs/architecture/adt-014-proportional-slashing.md

 We then will iterate over all the SlashEvents in the queue, adding their `SqrtValidatorVotingPercent` and squaring the result to calculate the new percent to slash all the validators in the queue at, using the "Square of Sum of Roots" formula introduced above.

-Once we have the `NewSlashPercent`, we then iterate over all the `SlashEvent`s in the queue once again, and if `NewSlashPercent > SlashedSoFar` for that SlashEvent, we call the `staking.Slash(slashEvent.Address, slashEvent.Power, NewSlashPercent - SlashedSoFar)` (we pass in the power of the validator before any slashes occured, so that we slash the right amount of tokens).
+Once we have the `NewSlashPercent`, we then iterate over all the `SlashEvent`s in the queue once again, and if `NewSlashPercent > SlashedSoFar` for that SlashEvent, we call the `staking.Slash(slashEvent.Address, slashEvent.Power, Math.Min(Math.Max(minSlashPercent, NewSlashPercent - SlashedSoFar), maxSlashPercent)` (we pass in the power of the validator before any slashes occured, so that we slash the right amount of tokens).
 We then set `SlashEvent.SlashedSoFar` amount to `NewSlashPercent`.

 ## Status